SarahU/sarahu.github.io/_posts/2021-06-14-coach-and-captain.md

 ---

 A Team Lead's responsibilities range from overseeing technical direction, delivery and supporting their direct reports.
 In one of my previous companies, this incredible work load led to burnout and multiple Team Lead resignations.
-So we decided to experiment with implemting Team and Technical leads within the same team to combat the workload.
+So we decided to experiment with implementing Team and Technical leads within the same team to combat the workload.
 This is how it went (from the Tech Lead's perspective).
 I call this "Coach and Captain".

 **The previous role of the Team Lead**